turkenh/kube-control-plane/README.md

 # kube-control-plane

-This repository contains demo files used in the OSS + ELC NA 2020 talk: **Kubernetes as a General Purpose Control Plane: Scaling on Kubernetes**
+This repository contains demo files used in the talk: **Kubernetes as a General Purpose Control Plane: Scaling on Kubernetes**

 ![demo flow](demo.png "demo")